 The lost discount shops of Toronto

-When Honest Ed's closes its doors at the conclusion of the year, it will signal the end of not just a neighbourhood, but also a retail model that was once a major part of life in Toronto.

-The discount shop, previously a fixture on city's streets and in shopping centres, has slowly been replaced by big box retailers like Wal-Mart and the less diverse offerings of Dollarama.
+The discount shop, previously a fixture on city streets and in shopping centres, has slowly been replaced by big box retailers like Walmart and the less diverse offerings of Dollarama.

-If you rewind to the 1980s when I was growing up, Toronto was spoiled for choice when it came to these stores.
+If you rewind to the 1980s, Toronto was spoiled for choice when it came to these stores.
 You had Towers, BiWay, Bargain Harolds, Zellers, and K-Mart in addition to Ed Mirvish's palace of kitsch at Bloor and Bathurst.

 I always hated being dragged on shopping trips to such stores as a kid, though the regularity of the experience has left these visits imprinted on my brain.